 Now the even more serious bit

-Our ultimate goal is to build a truly philanthropic platform that supports people who rely on the ocean.
-Not just for their livelihoods, but for the lives of their families and the wellbeing of their communities.
+Our ultimate goal is to build a truly philanthropic platform that supports the people who actually rely on the ocean, not just for their livelihoods, but for the lives of their families and the wellbeing of their communities.

-We believe step one of our journey is calling out some of the bulls**t and raising awareness of what can be achieved when profit, bonuses, and share value isn’t the only focus.
+We believe the very first step on this journey is simple: keep calling out the bullshit and raising awareness of what becomes possible when profit, bonuses, and shareholder value stop being the only focus.

 “Leaky Ethics”: what greenwashing looks like from the lineup